Harness your creativity to develop a unique virtual world and thrilling gaming experience. Take advantage of a $3,000 bursary for a limited time.

 *Employment Rate based on 2019 contactable Eastern graduates employed in a related field.

 Does the thought of designing and developing your own legendary game excite you?
 Do you yearn to master the development and project management tools used at triple-A gaming studios?
-If so, then the triOS Video Game Development diploma program suits you perfectly.
+If so, then our Video Game Development diploma program suits you perfectly.

 This project-based program can help you develop a strong foundation in programming, math, and physics.
 Learn how to code in the language used by game developers to create truly unique adventures with your own levels and characters.